Year 1 - Semester 1

 3

-You will review basic mathematical concepts such as ratio, proportion, fractions, decimals, percents and equations.
+You will review basic mathematical concepts such as conversions, ratios, proportions, fractions, decimals, percentages and equations as applied to veterinary concepts.
 You will also receive an introduction to statistics and graphing.
-Your studies will focus on units of measurement, drug dosage calculations, IV flow rate calculations, and dilution and solution calculations.
+Your studies will focus on units of measurement, drug dosage calculations, fluid rate calculations, and dilution and solution calculations.

 Credit Units: 3